How Solar Works In Florida

 Most Solar Panels Come With a 25 Year “Manufacturer” Warranty

 No solar company can know for certain they will be in business next year let alone twenty years from now.
 Any warranty they claim in addition to manufacturer can’t be guaranteed.

 Solar panels are designed to last about 40 years and are warranted for 25 years.
 There are no moving parts, keep the panels clean and they’ll make you money every day.
 Keep in mind, homeowners produce solar power much cheaper than the power companies on their solar farms.
 The power company has to buy or lease land and build a foundation for the panels.
 You already have a place to put it for free so there is no additional costs for the homeowner.

-This suggests the power companies are very confident in the longevity of the solar panels and equipment.
+The investment into solar farms the power companies are making suggests they are very confident in the longevity of the solar panels and equipment.
 The power companies willingness to invest into today’s technology tells us today’s solar equipment will last.

 Energy has value and that’s what solar is all about.
 A home solar system is a power company that you own!

 "Your Solar Advocate" Consulting Is a Free Service